rlivingsus/misc/AllBooks.md

 - Kidd, Jess: The Night Ship; Things in a Jar
 - Kim, Bo-Young: I'm Waiting for You and Other Stories
 - Kim, Gene: The Phoenix Project: novelization about IT, DevOps
 - Kincaid, S.J.: The Diabolic
+- King, Laurie: Back to the Garden
 - King, Stephen: ~~Fairy Tale~~,The Eyes of the Dragon; UR; 11/22/63
 - King, Wesley: The Vindico
 - Kingfisher, T.: Nettle & Bone
+- Kishimi, Ichiro: The Courage to be Disliked
 - Kissinger, Henry: Diplomacy, World Order
 - Kloos, Marko
 - Klune, TJ: The House in the Cerulean Sea; Under the Whispering Door